+Mexico is the most popular expat spot for Americans, with an estimated one million in the country.
+And the Riviera Maya has quickly become a favored area.
+There is something for everybody when it comes to a place to live on this coast, whether you want a seaside village, resort-style living, or a sophisticated city atmosphere.
 The Mexican government decided in the 1970s to make this region on the east coast of the Yucatán Peninsula a focal point of tourism.
-They subsidized the building of hotels on the island of Cancun, and that kicked off development up and down the coast, quickly turning it into a popular vacation spot for visitors from around the world.
-Soon after, retirees and other expats discovered the charms of living year-round on the Riviera Maya.
+They subsidized the building of hotels on the island of Cancún, and that kicked off development up and down the coast, quickly turning it into a popular vacation spot for visitors from around the world.
+Soon after, retirees and other expats discovered the charms of living year round on the Riviera Maya.

-Playa del Carmen is a rapidly-growing seaside town well-known for its vibrant nightlife, restaurant scene (everything from traditional Mexican to sushi to Italian gourmet favorites), and world-class shopping centered on the pedestrian-only La Avenida Quinta entertainment district.
+Playa del Carmen is a rapidly-growing seaside town well known for its vibrant nightlife, restaurant scene (everything from traditional Mexican to sushi to Italian gourmet favorites), and world-class shopping centered on the pedestrian-only La Avenida Quinta entertainment district.
 The cosmopolitan group of expats gives it a real international flavor.

-Laid-back Tulúm is at the far south of the Riviera Maya.
+Laidback Tulum is at the far south of the Riviera Maya.
 Once a stop on the backpacker’s trail through Central America, the town has “grown up” and become a haven for retirees and other expats seeking all the advantages of the Riviera Maya without the crowds and development of the communities to the north.
 The feel is still bohemian.

-Scuba diving and snorkeling, boating, fishing, swimming in freshwater cenotes, exploring the Mayan ruins that dot this region…there’s no shortage of things for the active expat to do on the Riviera Maya.
+Scuba diving and snorkeling, boating, fishing, swimming in freshwater cenotes, exploring the Maya ruins that dot this region…there’s no shortage of things for the active expat to do on the Riviera Maya.
 And, of course, there are established expat communities you can join very easily and enjoy an active social life of dinner parties, happy hours by the beach, dinners out, and more.
 Plus, if you’re into volunteering and working in the community there’s plenty of opportunity for that, too.